tandeshao/tp/docs/DeveloperGuide.md

 * He wants a way to store his clientele details in a separate place.
 * He likes to get things done fast.
 * He prefers typing over using a mouse.
+* He is reasonably comfortable using CLI apps.

 **Value proposition**:
-- Manage contacts faster than a typical mouse/GUI driven app
+- Manage contacts faster than a typical mouse/GUI driven app.
 - Display all relevant information of clients on a single application.
 - Saves the insurance agent time and effort to look for a contact.
 - Allow users to consolidate notes pertaining to their clients in a convenient way.